danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 This works for smoke-testing individual mailer methods, but it's not *real* testing.
 You're hand-crafting the payload, you're only testing one event in isolation, and you're completely missing the interactions between multiple webhook events that Stripe sends during a real payment failure cycle.

 I wanted something better: a way to make Stripe actually simulate the entire payment failure sequence and send real webhooks to my local server.
+Stripe has two tools that do exactly that.

 ## Stripe Tools

-**Test Clocks.** A colleague pointed me to Stripe's [Test Clocks](https://docs.stripe.com/billing/testing/test-clocks) feature (also called the Simulation API).
-Test Clocks support a simulated environment where you can fast-forward time.
+**[Test Clocks](https://docs.stripe.com/billing/testing/test-clocks):** Also called the Simulation API, this feature gives you a simulated environment where you can fast-forward time.
 You create a customer associated with the clock, give them a subscription, then advance the clock past the renewal date.
 Stripe simulates everything that would happen: the renewal attempt, the payment failure, the retries, the subscription cancellation.
 And it sends real webhooks for each event.

-**Stripe CLI.** The [Stripe CLI](https://docs.stripe.com/stripe-cli) is a command-line tool that lets you interact with your Stripe account.
-Critically, when you run `stripe login`, you're authenticated against Stripe's **test mode** only.
-Everything we're doing here — the CLI, the Test Clocks, the test cards — operates entirely in test mode, so there's no risk of touching production data.
+**[Stripe CLI](https://docs.stripe.com/stripe-cli):** This command-line tool lets you interact with your Stripe account.
+Critically, when you run `stripe login`, you're authenticated against Stripe's **test mode** only, so there's no risk of touching production data.

 The CLI has a command that's essential for local webhook testing: